CarlColijn/Jazillionth/README.md

 The complete list of all Jazillionth options is:

 * `startAutomatically`: bool (default: `true`)<br>
-  Whether to start all tests automatically when the page-under-test is fully loaded.
-If you want the tests to start at another time (for example after pressing a button or after waiting for some AJAX request to finish first), you can set this to `false` and explicitly call `StartTests()` on the Jazillionth object when you are ready to start the tests.
+  Whether to start all tests automatically when the page under test is fully loaded.
+If you want the tests to start at another time (for example after pressing a button on the test suite page or after waiting for some AJAX request to finish first), you can set this to `false` and explicitly call `StartTests()` on the Jazillionth object when you are ready to start the tests.
 * `resultElementSpec`: jQuery element selector (default: `undefined`)<br>
-  By default, Jazillionth will append a <div> element at the end of the test page's content and place the test results in there.
+  By default, Jazillionth will append a <div> element at the end of the test suite page's content and place the test results in there.
 If you want the test results to appear somewhere else, specify the jQuery element selector for that location.
 The receiving element will also get it's background color set to the resulting test outcome color.
 * `iframeElementSpec`: jQuery element selector (default: `undefined`)<br>
-  By default, Jazillionth will append an <iframe> element at the end of the test page's content and load the page-under-test in there.
+  By default, Jazillionth will append an <iframe> element at the end of the test suite page's content and load the page under test in there.
 If you want to use your own iframe for this, specify the jQuery element selector for that iframe.
 * `passColor`: css color code (default: `'#008000'`)<br>
   The background color for passed tests.
 * `failColor`: css color code (default: `'#800000'`)<br>